Top 10 Rookie Travel Nurse Mistakes

 8. Acting like a Temporary Nurse

-Travel nurses are not hired to simply be a warm body when the patient census goes up or a vacancy needs filled.
+Travel nurses are not hired to be a warm body when the patient census goes up, or a vacancy needs filling.
 The staff and patients are counting on you to give your best.

 9. Bringing Work Home

 Every nurse has difficult patient cases, and everyone makes mistakes.

 If you’ve been upset by a poor outcome or are part of a near miss or medical mistake, stop and notify your nursing manager.
 Stay and debrief if necessary.
 Then try to let it go.